edwintcloud/avatarMate/docs/src/source/index.html.md

 }
 ```

-This endpoint creates an avatar for current authorized user.
+This endpoint creates an avatar for the currently authorized user.

 <aside class="warning">Specify each option as a separate <code>-F option=value</code> argument in the curl requests.
 If no options are specified, the defaults are used.
 The options avatar and name are required (see below).</aside>